USA and the UK

 Different Emigration Routes to Ireland

-It goes without saying that there are many historical links between the United States and Ireland, and many Americans still have relatives and distant family members living in Ireland.
+It goes without saying that there are many historical links between the United States and Ireland.
+In fact, many Americans still have relatives and distant family members living in Ireland.

 Americans can visit Ireland for up to 90 days without needing to apply for a visa or preclearance.
 However, if you wish to emigrate to Ireland, you will need to apply for preclearance before you travel to the country.